pierva/host-static-website-aws/README.md

 ![alt static website hosting enabled](/images/s3/bucket-hosting.png)

 At this point we're done with the bucket and we can proceed to CloudFlare to leverage the caching and distribution of our website.

+## CDN with CloudFront
+CloudFront is a fast CDN (content delivery network) service offered by Amazon aws.

+CloudFront transfer content globally with low latency thanks to the wide aws infrastructure.
+All the points of the network (globally distributed) are called `Edge Locations`.

+More information about CloudFront can be found [here](https://aws.amazon.com/cloudfront/?nc2=type_a).